 - What are Special Educational Needs and Disabilities?

-- Our aims for pupils with SEND
+- What are our aims for pupils with SEND?

-- How do we involve parents, carers and families?
+- How do we involve parents, Carers and families?

-- How do Pupils participate?
+- How do pupils participate?

 - What is our approach to teaching?

-- Our school procedures
+- What are our school procedures?

 - How do we assess and review progress?

-- Our school policies
+- What are our school policies?

-- Supporting pupils transferring
+- How do we support transitions?

-- Additional support
+- What additional support is available?

-- Equality
+- How do we ensure equality?

-- Mental Health and Wellbeing
+- How do we support the mental health of our pupils?

-- Responding to concerns and worries
+- Han parents respond to concerns or worries?

-- Contact details
+- How do parents get in Contact?